-Snapdragon 835: All we know about Qualcomm’s new chip
+Snapdragon 835: More details of Qualcomm’s new chip leak ahead of CES reveal

 Unfortunately, while Qualcomm has divulged a decent chunk of information about the Snapdragon 835, we’re still missing some key details about the new chip.
 As a result, we’ve had to rely on a couple of leaks to get a fuller picture of what to expect from the Snapdragon 835.

-The good news is that it's looking increasingly likely that CES 2017 will see the first Snapdragon 835-powered phone released.
-It seems no coincidence that both Qualcomm and Honor – Huawei's spin-off brand – are sharing the same time, date, and location for their CES press conferences (January 4, 2017, if you're interested), which suggests that a joint announcement is in order.
-If a Snapdragon 835 handset is coming, that surely seems to be the most likely occasion.
-Of course, nothing is confirmed just yet – stay tuned!

-Read on to find out all about Qualcomm’s MSM8998 Snapdragon 835 system-on-a-chip.
+Read on to find out all about Qualcomm’s MSM8998 Snapdragon 835 system-on-a-chip ahead of the big reveal.

 Watch: Intel Core i Processors explained